 Stamford Academy, a Teach For America placement partner, was opened in 2004 for students in grades 9-12 who who had largely been written off by the community as unwilling or unable to succeed.
 Many struggled in traditional school environments or dropped out of their previous school.
 At Stamford Academy, these young people have been proving their naysayers wrong.

 Stamford Academy offers an intensive academic program that allows students to catch up on instruction they’ve missed so they are prepared for post-secondary education, training, or the skilled workforce upon graduation.
 Students come to the school performing, on average, four and five grades below level, and some are reading as many as eight grades below level.
 But given the right supportive educational environment, these students are able to focus on their studies and believe in their abilities.

 Stamford Academy has seen increasing success in the post-secondary acceptance rates of its graduating seniors.
 During the 2008-2009 school year, 23 percent of seniors at Stamford Academy graduated with post-secondary acceptance, whether to college, technical school, or community college.
 That figure rose to 58 percent for the 2009-2010 school year, and again rose significantly to 92 percent for the class of 2011.
 The life trajectories of students attending Stamford Academy have radically and positively changed course in just three years.

 - Social Studies

 - General Science

-You will have the option of earning a Master of Science in Education degree through our partnership with Johns Hopkins University.
-The master’s program can be completed during your two-year corps commitment.
-The 8 credits of Johns Hopkins certification coursework that you complete as a first year corps member counts toward your Master’s degree.
-The approximate cost of the JHU Master’s program is $23,000.
-The our of pocket cost can be reduced to approximately $12,000 by using AmeriCorps grant money.
+Corps members have the option of pursuing a Master of Science in Education degree through our partnership with Johns Hopkins University, as well.
+The master’s program can be completed during the 2-year corps commitment.
+The eight credits of JHU certification coursework that corps members earn during year one counts toward the master’s degree.
+The approximate cost of the JHU master’s program is $23,000.
+The out of pocket cost can be reduced to approximately $12,000 by using AmeriCorps grant money.